 I don’t add checkboxes to my forms because I always add a note underneath to make it clear what is going to happen once they sign up.
 But if you want a GDPR opt-in checkbox you can do that easily with Thrive Leads.

-Thrive keeps track of every email address that signs up through your forms along with a copy of the opt-in form they used to join.
-That is the reason I never edit my forms, because if you do you lose a record.
+TL keeps track of every email address that signs up through your forms along with a copy of the opt-in form they used to join.
+That is the reason I never edit my forms because if you do, you lose a record.

 Thrive leads has a library of opt-in forms to choose from if you don’t have the inspiration to make your own.
 They are proven to convert, so you can’t really go wrong if you use them.
 Plus they all look good on mobile too.